-The goal of this blog is to help you understand the ATS system and what you need to do understand in order to successful in submitting an online resume to an Applicant tracking system.
+The goal of this blog is to help you understand the ATS system and what you need to do to understand in order to succeed in submitting an online resume to an Applicant Tracking System.
 I am sharing the knowledge I gained from taking a course through the Resume Writing Academy called “ATS & SEO Navigating Alphabet Soup to Get Clients Found” by Marie Zimenoff and Dr. Cheryl Minninck.

 How does the ATS system work?

-Applicant tracking systems or ATS scan and store information in files in order to manage talent and prioritize those who have applied who best fit the criteria.
-The recruiter will compile a list of hard skills and soft skills that are needed for the position and enter these (key words) into the ATS which will trigger the searches of resumes for the words and the one with the most key words that match range higher you rank and will move to the next level of being viewed by a human.
+Applicant tracking systems or ATS scan and store information in files in order to manage talent and prioritize those applicants who best fit the criteria.
+The recruiter will compile a list of hard skills and soft skills that are needed for the position and enter these keywords into the ATS.
+This triggers the search of resumes for those keywords, and the one with the most matching keywords will move to the next level of being viewed by a human.
 The ATS system can generate lists with those that most closely match the skills required.
-However, if not enough of the key words are in the resume you don’t make it to the next level.
+However, if not enough of the keywords are in the resume you don’t make it to the next level.

 How do you know which key words the system is looking for?

 To identify the keys words first look at the job posting.
 It will provide some of the key criteria for the job.
-Also standard industry lingo and certification will be added.
-The number of key words is up to the company and they can add as many as they choose for the criteria.
-It is important to note that very few resume would have 100% of the key words but the resumes are ranked based on the key words so the higher the ranking the more likely to be seen by a human once th scan is done.
-The key words should be interspersed throughout the resume but it is important to put them in the top first half page of the resume.
+Also, standard industry lingo and certification will be added.
+The number of keywords is up to the company and they can add as many as they choose for the criteria.
+It is important to note that very few resumes would have 100% of the keywords but the resumes are ranked based on the keywords so the higher the ranking the more likely to be seen by a human once the scan is done.
+The keywords should be interspersed throughout the resume but it is important to put them in the top first half page of the resume.

 Some key words that could be used are:

-Postal code or city –looking for some one who lives close
+Postal code or city – looking for someone who lives close by